Skip to content

 Where I came in

-I stepped into Editorial Tools during a coverage gap
+Stepping into the Editorial Tools team during a coverage gap

 That mattered because Chorus was not a side system.
 It was the CMS editorial teams relied on every day, and the relaunch work depended on new functionality inside it.